Grindon, Staffordshire: The Village

-Much of the village is built of gritstone.
+Much of the village is built of limestone.
 There is a Parish Church and until recently a public house (The Cavalier) now a private house, but few other facilities.

 The main industry is farming, now supplemented by tourism.
 However, the village is, by modern standards, remote and "off the beaten track".
 Also, much of the land in the locality is either moorland (to the west) or the steep slope down to the River Manifold.
 Farming is relatively unproductive, mainly suited to sheep and cattle.

 All Saints Church

 The Parish Church is a typical village church with a tower topped with an elegant spire which makes a conspicuous landmark from across the Manifold Valley.
 From this it received the nickname "the Cathedral of the Moorlands".
 The present building was built in 1848.
 The first church in Grindon was built in the 11th century as a chapel of ease for the Parish of St Bartram, Ilam.
 One of the rectors of Grindon parish was Anthony Draycot who served from 1540 to his imprisonment in 1560.
 Draycott was the judge at the heresy trial of Joan Waste.

 The Church is decorated with an interesting selection of stone carvings both inside and outside.
 While most of these are human heads, there are other animals, such as those climbing down the window frame on the south-west corner of the tower.

 The War Memorial tablet inside the Church shows those of the village who fought in World War I. 23 men served, of whom 5 were killed and 18 returned to the village.

 The Parish, in the Diocese of Lichfield, is in the Alstonefield Deanery, and now part of a Parish group.
 The Vicar lives at Waterhouses (December 2008).
 The associated Parishes are Calton St. Mary; Grindon All Saints; Okeover All Saints; Waterfall St. James and St. Bartholomew; Blore Ray St. Bartholomew; and Cauldon St. Mary and St. Laurence.